nobl9/nobl9-openslo/README.md

     promql: sum(http_request_duration_seconds_count{handler="/api/v1/slos"})
 ```

-You can see that each of the fields in the `metricSource.spec` must be exactly
-what Nobl9 `query.<metricSource.type>` defines.
+Each field within `metricSource.spec` must correspond exactly to the definitions in Nobl9's `query.<metricSource.type>`.

 #### v1.DataSource

-Similar to [_v1.SLI_](#v1sli), `spec.type` field is used to determine the type
+Similar to [_v1.SLI_](#v1sli), the `spec.type` field is used to determine the type
-of Nobl9 data source details and `spec.connectionDetails` content must match
+of Nobl9 data source details, and `spec.connectionDetails` content must match
-the Nobl9 definition for that data source type.
+Nobl9's definition for that data source type.

 Example: